urotropine/Douban_Scraper/README.md

 # Douban_Scraper
-Code to scrape comments for the top-200 Douban Books
+Code to scrape comments for the top－rated 250 Douban Books

 Example result: